mr-kiou/q-pack/README.md

 In this repository, you can find all the STL files needed to 3D print your own 1:1 Proton pack.
 Our goal is to make the best, easy to use 3D printable version of the proton pack from Ghostbusters, Ghostbusters 2 and Ghostbusters aferlife.
 You can use the full project or parts of it for your build.
 It's very versatile.
-I took the time and effort to make almost everything needed to build one. (shell, legris , banjos, clippards, brackets, ...)
+We took the time and effort to make almost everything needed to build one. (shell, legris , banjos, clippards, brackets, ...)
-Afterlife options are still a work in progress until we have clear shoot of the new movie pack.
+MK4 use Afterlife pack details as default but you will be able to make any version like previously.
+MK4 is completely remodeled, it's not compatible with any old version.

 They are made for 3D printing, so some very little alterations are expected but it should be a very good representation of an idealized Proton pack.